Suvink/docs-choreo-dev/en/docs/consuming-services/consuming-a-sevice.md

 3. Configure the web application to authenticate API/service invocations using the IdP.
 4. Deploy the web application.

-For this guide, we’ll use:
+For this guide, you’ll use:
 - **WSO2 Asgardeo** as the IdP.
 - **[choreo-samples/reading-list-app/reading-list-front-end](https://github.com/wso2/choreo-samples/tree/main/reading-list-app/reading-list-front-end)** as the web application.
 This is a React SPA that uses Axios to invoke the service.
 It is configured to work with the **[choreo-samples/reading-list-app/reading-list-service](https://github.com/wso2/choreo-samples/tree/main/reading-list-app/reading-list-service)**.
 You can modify this web application to work with your service or deploy the sample service in Choreo.

 ### Step 1: Create a web application component

 !!! info
     You can use your own web application instead of the sample.
-For this guide, we’ll use the [choreo-samples/reading-list-app/reading-list-front-end](https://github.com/wso2/choreo-samples/tree/main/reading-list-app/reading-list-front-end).
+For this guide, you’ll use the [choreo-samples/reading-list-app/reading-list-front-end](https://github.com/wso2/choreo-samples/tree/main/reading-list-app/reading-list-front-end).

 To host the front-end application in Choreo, create a web application component: